-There are also side orders that can be added as extras on to the main tea selection.
-I highly recommend the “High Tea” which is just the right amount of tea and food to be shared between two people and comes with tea, sandwiches, a scone with clotted cream and jam, a small sweet treat, a salad and side of cabbage slaw.
+There are also side orders that can be added as extras to the main tea selection.
+I highly recommend the “High Tea” which is just the right amount of tea and food to be shared between two people and comes with tea, sandwiches, a scone with clotted cream and jam, a small sweet treat, a salad and a side of cabbage slaw.
 And you can add a side order of crumpets with lemon curd to make your selection even yummier!

 Lovejoy’s has a vast selection of teas and many vegetarian options for sandwiches.
 This place is super popular, therefore, prior reservations are recommended.

 Lovejoy’s Tea Room is clearly a popular choice as Carole from Weekend Adventures Update also writes: